wwalexander/stopwatch/README.md

     stopwatch

-stopwatch displays the seconds and milliseconds since it began running.
+stopwatch displays the seconds that have passed since it began running.